 This field involves the study of the dynamics between human use, control, value, and culture related to water and its place in the global community.
 Related course material focuses on health, community, Indigenous peoples, and policy.

 Tuition and Scholarship

-Tuition rates for the 2018-2019 MWS program are listed here, under the heading "Programs with Special Tuition Rates".
+Tuition rates for the 2018-2019 MWS program offered at the University of Saskatchewan campus are listed here, under the heading "Programs with Special Tuition Rates".

 In addition, students are required to pay these applicable student fees.
 Students who do not complete the MWS program in a 12-month period will continue to pay tuition at the regular rate until the degree is complete.

 Additional Fees: ENVS 806 (Field Skills in Environment and Sustainability) has an additional fee of $400 CDN plus GST to cover the field component of the class.
 This fee is subject to change by year.
 Payable when tuition is due.